 Progression from wobbly lines to painterly curves

-Eventually my first robot died – the servo motors vibrated a lot.
-So my replacement arm with stepper motors was higher precision +/- 0.2mm.
-Since I had already started on the path of random lines – I continued on this programming path.
+My first robot had servo motors that vibrated a lot… and it eventually died.
+The replacement robot used with stepper motors was higher precision +/- 0.2mm.
+Since I had already started on the path of random lines to compensate for first robots issues – I continued on this programming path.

-Due to the accuracy of the new robot, the painted straight lines it created were too straight.
-Definitely not painterly!
-So I spent significant time working out the trigonometry to draw curve with an input of two x,y coordinates and the angle of the curve.
-These three values, along with a color stroke are saved into a csv file when I am creating a brush stroke set.
+Due to the accuracy of the new robot, the lines it painted were too straight; not painterly, at all!
+So I spent time working out the trigonometry to draw curves with an input of two x,y coordinates and the angle of the curve.

-The most significant programming time was spent altering my Python code to create curves between two points (right) versus straight lines (left).
+The most significant programming time was spent to create code that painted curves (right) versus straight lines (left).
 Artists paint with human joints of their wrists making most paint strokes have a curve to them.
 To get this painterly look this was a critical step in the development of my robotic painting process.

 Finding Subject Matter for the Robot

 When considering what to paint for the Robot Art Competition, I looked carefully at the brush strokes the robot created.
-I initially tried landscape paintings, as per my normal art practice, but had dismal results.
-Mostly because landscapes require a lot of blending and reviewing with a human hand/eye to get thoughtful perception of depth, likewise landscapes are best on bigger canvases that my robot does not have the reach for.
+I initially tried landscape paintings, but had awful results.
+Mostly because landscapes require a lot of blending and reviewing with a human eye to get thoughtful perception of depth, likewise landscapes are best on bigger canvases and my robot was limited to 6″ x 6″ squares.
 Floral immediately made sense for the composition as depth is not required and I could get bold paintings with minimal colors in a very small space (6” x 6”) to be exact.
 I also loved the idea of a very technical piece of equipment painting a very human interest like flowers.

 I chose floral still-life as the main subject matter of my 2018 submission based on the capabilities of the robot, the limits of the competition… and well people like flowers 🙂